puneet29/jekyll-practice/README.md

     4. ```values```: Values contain the default key pair values for the front matter attributes.

 4. You need to rerun the jekyll serve command in case you change the ```_config.yml``` file.

+## Themes

+1. Theme for a jekyll website is defined inside the _config.yml file.

+2. You can search for Jekyll themes by visiting [RubyGems](https://rubygems.org) and searching for ```jekyll-theme``` in search bar.

+3. For each theme, different layouts are defined.
+So, when you change the theme you might need to change the layout for each file in your project.
+These layouts can be found on the github page for those themes under the ```_layouts``` folder.

+4. You can also find the documentations for the jekyll themes to structure the project according to the requirements of the theme.